codio-content/cs-intro-python-lists/.guides/content/List-Basics-1-2b37.md

 ## What is a List?

-Lists are a built-in data structure that groups information together.
+Lists are built-in data structures that group information together.
 Lists do not have to be of the same data type, but often are.
 Lists are declared with the `[]` brackets, and a comma separates each item in a list.
 Lists are mutable, which means you can alter them in a variety of ways.

 ```python
 int_list = [1, 2, 3, 4, 5]